jancubillan/ansible-zimbra-single/README.md

 ansible-zimbra-single
 =====================

-This role automates the process of installing single-server Zimbra Open Source Edition v8.8.15 on CentOS 8.
+This role automates the process of installing single-server Zimbra Open Source Edition v8.8.15 on CentOS 8 and Ubuntu 18.04.

 Requirements
 ------------

-1) Must be a fresh CentOS 8 minimal installation
+1) Must be a fresh CentOS 8 or Ubuntu 18.04 minimal installation
 2) Ansible control node must have the "netaddr" Python module installed

 Installing Ansible and "netaddr" module using PIP